shaliulab/idoc_docs/docs/how-to-build/Breadboard-Enclosure.md

 ### 4. Visualization window:

-A window (112 mm x 112 mm) is made in the center of the roof to allow the visualization of chambers.
+A window (112 mm x 112 mm) is made in the center of the roof to allow the visualization of chambers via a camera top-view.
 This window hosts a 3D-printed box which holds a [polyester infra-red (IR) sheet](https://www.leefilters.com/index.php/camera-directory/camera-dir-list/category/infrared) (100 mm x 100 mm) which has two uses.
 1) to prevent unwanted visible light to transmit inside the enclosure and 2) only IR light can be visualized by the camera.
 Also, the inside face of 3D-printed box can hold a light source (e.g. white LED strip) that might be needed to illuminate the setup while cleaning or during maintenance work.

 ![IR-window-top-roof.PNG](/assets/Images/IR-window-top-roof.PNG)
 ![IR-window-top-roof-mount.PNG](/assets/Images/IR-window-top-roof-mount.PNG)